citp/privacy-policy-historical/p/pa/pay/payworks.ca.md

 Any changes to this policy will be posted at this location and will take effect immediately after their posting.
 You may wish to check back from time to time to be aware of any changes to the policy.

-This Privacy Policy was last updated on 9/15/2007.
+This Privacy Policy was last updated on 15/10/2008.

+Copyright ©2009 Payworks Inc. | 850 Pembina Hwy.
+Winnipeg, Manitoba, R3M 2M7